joeyespo/grip/README.md

 - `password`: The password to authenticate with GitHub to extend the API limit
 - `render_offline`: Whether to render locally using [Python-Markdown][] (Note: this is a work in progress)
 - `render_wide`: Whether to render a wide page, `False` by default (this has no effect when used with `gfm`)
+- `render_inline`: Whether to inline the styles within the HTML file

 #### export